xubin1994/MCUA-stereo/README.md

 ```
 Usage of dataset
-Download the datasets, and put them into one folder, named "datasets", the structure of this folder is shown below:
+Download the datasets, and put them into one folder, named "datasets".

+The structure of the folder "datasets" is shown below:

 |--datasets
      |--data_scene_flow-kitti2015
      |--data_stereo_flow-kitti2012